louis-thevenet/vault-tasks/test-vault/example_physics_class.md

 Entropy has practical implications in various fields, including information theory, cosmology, and chemical reactions.

-- [ ] Research how entropy applies to information theory #research c20 p2 tomorrow
+- [ ] Research how entropy applies to information theory 2025/06/06 c20 p2 #research
       Add at least one quote or diagram

   - [ ] Look up Shannon entropy